 - Evaluation - Each exhibition is informed by clearly articulated curatorial goals and learning outcomes, and those goals and outcomes are measured with appropriate evaluation protocols.

-- Design - Each exhibition integrates high-quality exhibition design that is visually pleasing, that effectively communicates the exhibition’s message, and that facilitates meaningful aesthetic experiences for all of the museum visitors.
+- Design - Each exhibition integrates high-quality exhibition design that is visually pleasing, that effectively communicates the exhibition’s message, and that facilitates meaningful aesthetic experiences for all Museum visitors.